 Eliam stepped back but miscalculated his footing and toppled over.
 He grabbed to a tapestry hanging over a balcony at the last moment, but his weight was too much and the tapestry broke off.
 Eliam landed in a trashcan with the tapestry draping over him.

 “Ugh,” Eliam muttered as he threw off the tapestry and pulled himself out.
 He didn’t have time to brush the trash off him as he clambered into another run.
 His legs ached, burning as if they were on fire, but he kept running as he heard more and more guards approaching and yelling at him.
-His heart thrashed against his chest, seconds away from either popping out of his chest or collapsing from exhaustion.
-His mind screamed for him to stop because it was getting too much.
+His heart thrashed against his chest, seconds away from either popping out of him or collapsing from exhaustion.
+His mind screamed for him to stop as it was getting too much.

 ‘If I can’t get away with the jewels, no one will.’
 Eliam’s fingers started to loosen, but before he could release it, the silver blade of a machete pressed into his throat.

 “Quite the clever lil’ thief, aren’t ya?
 Well, I guess you’re not so clever anymore.”
 The guard’s huge forefinger and thumb fiddled with the jewel.
 With one wrong move he could easily crush the delicate gem.
 Instead, he slipped the jewel within his belt and crossed his bulky arms over his chest.
 He towered over the teen like the rest of his comrades, and he spat out a ball of saliva right next to him.
 “Take him to the dungeon.”

-The guard who had his machete at Eliam’s throat nodded.
-Before Eliam could make another move, he was knocked back and his head collided with the well.
+The guard who held the blade at Eliam’s throat nodded.
+Before Eliam could make another move, the guard knocked him back and his head collided with the well.
 Everything went black.